1824 Principal Administrative Analyst

 Policing Project Manager

-Applicants are encouraged to apply immediately as this recruitment may close at any time, but no earlier than 5:00pm Friday, November 30, 2018.
+Applicants are encouraged to file immediately as this recruitment may close at any time, but no earlier than April 12, 2019.

 The San Francisco Police Department is committed to excellence in law enforcement and is dedicated to the people, traditions and diversity of our City.
 In order to protect life and property, prevent crime and reduce the fear of crime, the department provides service with understanding, response with compassion, performance with integrity and law enforcement with vision.
 The San Francisco Police Department established in 1849, enforces the law and investigates crime in San Francisco, including the San Francisco International Airport.
 The organization has grown into a nationally known police department providing law enforcement services to one of the most recognized cities in the United States.
 The department operates 10 district stations, a crime lab and a training academy.